X-Lemon-X/Pilot_6_axis/README.md

 - 3-DOF joysticks
 - 10 buttons (2 of which are on JS)
 - Integrated LCD
-- RC remembers settings so no need to set it up every time or reprogram it.
+- Rc remembers settings so no need to set it up every time or reprogram it.

 ![Image](images/pilot_2.png)
 ![Image](images/pilot_1.png)